Gas Hydrates R&D Program

 The commercial viability of gas hydrate reservoirs is not yet known, but will depend on economic conditions in the future.
 The Program’s objective is to encourage the development of technology and methodology to reduce the overall cost of natural gas hydrate development.
 Limited number of short production tests have been conducted to date.
 Therefore a series of controlled scientific field experiments, followed by extended duration production tests are needed to quantify the rates and volumes at which methane can be extracted and to assess any potential environmental impacts.

 The U.S. Department of Energy methane hydrate program aims to develop the tools and technologies to allow environmentally safe methane production from Arctic and domestic offshore hydrates.
 The program includes R&D in:

-- Production Feasibility: Methane hydrates occur in large quantities beneath the permafrost and offshore, on and below the seafloor.
+- Production Feasibility: Methane hydrates occur in large quantities beneath the permafrost and offshore.
 DOE R&D is focused on determining the potential and environmental implications of production of natural gas from hydrates.